exploratory-io/book/eula.md

 # End User License Agreement

-This End-User License Agreement (EULA) is a legal agreement between you (either as an individual or on behalf of an entity) and Exploratory, Inc. regarding your use of Exploratory's desktop applications, including Exploratory Desktop, Exploratory for Mac, and Exploratory for Windows and associated documentation (the "Software") and your use of the Exploratory.io web site (the "Service").
+This End-User License Agreement (EULA) is a legal agreement between you (either as an individual or on behalf of an entity) and Exploratory, Inc. regarding your use of Exploratory's applications, including Exploratory Desktop, Exploratory for Mac, and Exploratory for Windows, Exploratory Collaboration Server, Exploratory Web Server, and associated documentation (the "Software") and your use of the Exploratory.io web site (the "Service").
 IF YOU DO NOT AGREE TO ALL OF THE TERMS OF THIS EULA, DO NOT INSTALL, USE OR COPY THE SOFTWARE.

 ## Summary